heathermiller/papers-documents/index.md

 2. For each super class, we obtain a `Pickler`, in this case `Pickler[Person]`.
 Note that this invokes the macro recursively.

 Ideally, each `Pickler` generated would be inserted into a map somewhere for later re-use, i.e. as an optimization.
-(Although exactly _where_/_how_ is a very good question-- to be discussed).
+(Although exactly _where_ / _how_ is a very good question-- to be discussed).

+#### Issues with this approach

-Note, however, that if we had the following scenario, the above steps would not be enough:
+There is one major issue, however.
+In the following scenario, the above steps would not be enough to guarantee the proper type upon unpickling:

-    def send(p: Person): Unit = sendOverWire(p.pickle) // this would result in a Pickler[Person]
+    def send(p: Person): Unit = sendOverWire(p.pickle) // this would result in a Pickler[Person] being generated

     val e = new Employee
     send(e)

-Because of this, we need to have an additional dispatch step.
-Basically,

-Problem:

-- separate compilation
-- macro expansion using all subclasses, then a new subclass is defined
+The problem here, is that if we were to use the same approach to generate an unpickler, we'd unfortunately only have an unpickler for `Person`, and not for its subclass, `Employee`.

+Naively, one would hope to solve this problem by adding a third step to the list above: For each _subclass_, obtain a `Pickler` as well.

+Though, to the best of my knowledge, this is not possible to do reliably, especially  in the presence of separate compilation.
+That is, it's not possible to know all possible subclasses without depending on the type system in some capacity, _e.g._ the requirement of a marker trait for root classes to-be-pickled in the hierarchy.
+This, of course, would unravel many of our earlier design guidelines; we want to be less verbose, and easier to extend than Java serialization.

+One idea (not ideal though) could be to add another implicit conversion to the chain of expansions detailed in the earlier section, _Front-end_.
+The idea here is that we could achieve something similar to what the `CanBuildFrom` implicits in collections achieve-- .

+Small change to type macros might be able to solve this.
+This would work perfectly well if Maybe we could use structural types to solve this?

+**This issue is one which I have banged my head against, and for which, I can't find a satisfying solution.
+Any pointers here would be very welcome**

 ### Intermediate Representation